Department of Educational Studies (EC) Assessment Presentation & Submission Guidelines

 Department of Educational Studies (EC) Academic Honesty Guidelines:

 All assignments should cite and provide full bibliographical details of all material that you have used to inform or support your ideas.
-Early Childhood students are required to use the American Psychological Association (APA) referencing procedures.
+At the Institute of Early Childhood, students are required to use the American Psychological Association (APA) referencing procedures.
 Full details about how to cite and reference correctly can be found in Perrin (2015) and in the Academic Honesty Handbook.

 The following guide can be purchased from the Co-op Bookshop.
-This is a recommended text
+This is a required text: *